Updated: 7 Jun 2022

-When you’re using your own kitchen to create your baked goods to sell, it’ll need to be even cleaner than usual.
+When you’re using your own kitchen to start a baking business from home, it’ll need to be even cleaner than usual.

-Try and keep your personal items in a separate fridge, and if possible, keep pets out of your kitchen.
-You should also keep your children out of the kitchen whilst you’re working in it.
+Try to keep your personal items in a separate fridge, and, if possible, keep pets out of your kitchen.
+You should also keep your children out while you’re working.

 Once registered, you may be inspected by your local authority and will be rated out of 5 using the Food Hygiene Rating Scheme, which looks at the following: